ElpisTser/local-network-text-transfer/README.md

 ## 📱 Mobile App

 - Built with **React Native** using **Expo**
-- Includes a **connection screen**:
+- Uses **axios** to send requests

+### Screens

+- **Connection Screen**
-  - Lets the user input the server address manually
+  - Lets the user manually input the server address
   - Sends a `GET /ping` request to verify connectivity
-  - Displays success or error messages based on the response
+  - Displays success or error feedback
+- **Text Transfer Screen**
+  - Shown only after a successful connection
-- Uses **axios** to send requests
+  - Allows the user to input and send text
+  - Sends the text to the `POST /log` endpoint on the server

 ---